Visions 'a blight on the neighborhood'; alder wants liquor license revoked

-A Madison City Council member said he'll "make every effort" to get the liquor license revoked of a strip club on the city's East Side, following the shooting of four people in the club early Sunday morning.
+A Madison City Council member said he’ll “make every effort” to get the liquor license of a strip club on the city’s East Side revoked after four people were wounded in a shooting in the club early Sunday.

 Ald.
 David Ahrens, 15th District, said Visions Night Club, 3554 E. Washington Ave., is a “blight on the neighborhood and a hub of prostitution, drug selling, binge drinking and violence.”

-The night club is in Ahrens' aldermanic district.
-He has served on the City Council since 2013, and is not running for re-election.
+The nightclub is in Ahrens’ district.
+He has served on the City Council since 2013 and is not running for re-election.

 Madison Police Department records show more than 50 911 calls from the Visions address in 2018, many for parking complaints or checking on people, but 17 were for more serious problems, including six for disturbances, two for battery, three for stolen autos, two for theft from autos, two for damage to property and one for theft.

-The most recent incident was the most serious, with four people shot and the alleged shooter getting stabbed early Sunday morning.
+The most recent incident was the most serious, with four people shot and the alleged shooter stabbed.

-Cole Foster, 35, Madison, has tentatively been charged with first-degree recklessly endangering safety for allegedly firing a gun inside the night club during a large fight.
+Cole Foster, 35, of Madison, is tentatively charged with first-degree recklessly endangering safety for allegedly firing a gun inside the nightclub during a large fight.

 For Ahrens, enough is enough.